 What to do

-On June 11, 2020, the Department of Public Health updated the health order to allow more businesses to reopen on June 15, for Phase 2b.
+On July 22, 2020, the Department of Public Health updated the health order to expand face covering rules.
 See what changed and see our reopening plans, which depends on our progress in containing COVID-19.

 Detailed guidance about the Stay Home Order